Zettlr

 Zettlr boasts a lively and supportive community that plays a crucial role in its development and user assistance.
 As an open-source project, contributions from users and developers alike are highly valued.
 The community gathers on various platforms, including a dedicated GitHub repository where feature discussions and bug reports are actively managed, and a Reddit forum for sharing workflows and asking questions.
 For more immediate communication, there's a Discord server, and new developments are often announced on Twitter.
 This ecosystem fosters a collaborative environment where users can get help, share insights, and directly contribute to Zettlr's evolution, ensuring it continues to meet the needs of its diverse user base.
 The official documentation is also a community-driven effort, with translations often provided by volunteers.

 Zettlr stands out as an exceptional, free, and open-source Markdown editor, particularly well-suited for academics, researchers, and serious writers on Mac.
-Its robust features for citation management, project organization, and extensive export capabilities make it a formidable alternative to many proprietary word processors.
-The commitment to privacy and local file storage is a significant advantage, empowering users with complete control over their data.
+Its solid features for citation management, project organization, and extensive export capabilities make it a formidable alternative to many proprietary word processors.
+The commitment to privacy and local file storage is a significant advantage, giving users with complete control over their data.
 While it may present a slight learning curve for some and lacks official dedicated mobile apps, its deep integrations and customizable environment offer a powerful and efficient writing workflow.
 It truly shines for those who engage in long-form writing and require structured knowledge management.

 Productivity & Workflow Analyst